India's Lupin to buy eye treatment drugmaker in Mexico

-MUMBAI Lupin Ltd (LUPN.NS), India's No. 4 drugmaker by revenue, said on Thursday it has agreed to buy eye-treatments maker Laboratorios Grin S.A.
+MUMBAI, March 27 Lupin Ltd, India's No. 4 drugmaker by revenue, said on Thursday it has agreed to buy eye-treatments maker Laboratorios Grin S.A.
 De C.V for an undisclosed amount, moving into Mexico's $275 million ophthalmic market.

 Grin, which makes branded generic drugs and had full-year 2013 revenues of $28 million, is the fourth largest player in Mexico's ophthalmic segment, according to Lupin.